StakeNow/tzip/drafts/draft-sign-in-with-tezos.md

 Sign-In with Tezos (SIWT) works as follows:

-1. The relying party generates a SIWT Message and encodes the SIWT Message as a Tezos off-chain message as defined in TZIP [offchain-message-signing][].
+1. The relying party SHALL generate a SIWT Message.
+It is RECOMMENDED to encode the SIWT Message as a Tezos off-chain message as defined in TZIP [offchain-message-signing][].
+2. The user SHALL present the public key to the relying party.
+It is RECOMMENDED to use a [TZIP-10][] compliant handshake procedure or OPTIONALLY to use Tezos on-chain data to retrieve the public key corresponding to the public key hash.
-2. The wallet presents the user with a structured plaintext message or equivalent interface for signing the SIWT Message with the [offchain-message-signing][] data format.
+3. The wallet SHALL present the user with a structured plaintext message or OPTIONALLY an equivalent interface for signing the encoded SIWT Message.
-3. The signature is then presented to the relying party, which checks the signature’s validity and SIWT Message content.
+4. The signature is presented to the relying party, which MUST check the signature’s validity and SIWT Message content.
-4. The relying party might further fetch data associated with the Tezos account ID [CAIP-10][], such as from the Tezos blockchain (e.g. account balances, public key revelation, FA2 asset ownership like [Tezos Domains][]), or other data sources that might or might not be permissioned.
+5. The relying party MAY further fetch data associated with the Tezos account ID [CAIP-10][], such as from the Tezos blockchain (e.g. account balances, public key revelation, FA2 asset ownership like [Tezos Domains][]), or other data sources that might or might not be permissioned.

 ### CAIP-122